Lancaster County, Pennsylvania

-The ancestors of the Amish began to immigrate to colonial Pennsylvania in the early 18th century to take advantage of the religious freedom offered by William Penn.
-They were also attracted by the area's rich soil and mild climate.
-Also attracted to promises of religious freedom, French Huguenots fleeing religious persecution settled this area in 1710.
+As of the 2020 census, the population was 552,984, making it Pennsylvania's sixth-most populous county.
+Its county seat is also Lancaster.
+Lancaster County comprises the Lancaster metropolitan statistical area.
+Lancaster County is a tourist destination with its Amish community being a major attraction.
+The ancestors of the Amish began to immigrate to colonial Pennsylvania in the early 18th century to take advantage of the religious freedom offered by William Penn, as well as the area's rich soil and mild climate.
+They were joined by French Huguenots fleeing the religious persecution of Louis XIV.
 There were also significant numbers of English, Welsh and Ulster Scots (also known as the Scotch-Irish in the colonies).
+The county is part of the South Central region of the commonwealth.

 History

 The area that became Lancaster County was part of William Penn's 1681 charter.
 John Kennerly received the first recorded deed from Penn in 1691.
 Although Matthias Kreider was said to have been in the area as early as 1691, there is no evidence that any Europeans settled in Lancaster County before 1710.

 Lancaster County was part of Chester County, Pennsylvania, until May 10, 1729, when it was organized as the colony's fourth county.
 It was named after the city of Lancaster in the county of Lancashire in England, the native home of John Wright, an early settler.
 As settlement increased, six other counties were subsequently formed from territory directly taken, in all or in part, from Lancaster County: Berks (1752), Cumberland (1750), Dauphin (1785), Lebanon (1813), Northumberland (1772), and York (1749).
 Many other counties were in turn formed from these six.